johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 ### **Instructions**:

-1. **Select a Code Snippet**: Choose a code snippet from your project or from open-source code that lacks proper documentation.
+1. **Select a Code Snippet**: Choose a code snippet from your current project, an open-source repository, or a past assignment from your previous programming classes that lacks proper documentation.
 Open an issue on the team repository to take ownership of the task.
 2. **Consult ChatGPT**: Ask ChatGPT to help generate clear and user-friendly documentation for the code.
 Provide relevant context about the code's functionality and any areas where the documentation is lacking.
 3. **Open a Pull Request (PR)**: Submit a PR with the improved documentation to your team repository.
 Reference the issue using keywords like "Closes #123" or "Fixes #123."
 4. **Update Documentation**: Based on ChatGPT’s suggestions, improve the code documentation to ensure it is clear, complete, and easy to understand.
-5. **Code Review**: A team member must review the updated documentation using ChatGPT.
-The reviewer should share their ChatGPT conversation link in the PR comments and update the Google Sheet with the review details.
-6. **Update PR**: After receiving feedback, update the PR with the ChatGPT conversation links from both the author and reviewer.
-Summarize how the documentation was improved based on ChatGPT’s suggestions and the review.
-7. **Merge PR**: After the review is completed and improvements are confirmed, merge the PR into the main branch of your team repository.
+5. **Merge PR**: After the review is completed and improvements are confirmed, merge the PR into the main branch of your team repository.

 ## Task 2.3: Understanding Complex Code with ChatGPT